Net Charge Accretion in Magnetized Kerr Black Holes: Trajectory space

 \subsection{Trajectory types}

 For the purpose of investigating the cross section for absorption, it is useful to categorize particle trajectories according to their ultimate end point.
 This results in the definition of three different trajectory types: 1) \emph{Falling trajectories}, which eventually cross the event horizon.
 For example, since the electric field along the symmetry axis vanishes ($F_{tr}=0$), an incoming charged particle along the axis of symmetry will necessarily fall into the BH.
 2) \emph{Escaping trajectories}, that eventually go to infinity.
 For example, a particle with a large enough impact parameter will inevitably escape to infinity, only weakly interacting with the BH and the electric potential.
-3) \emph{Trapped trajectories}, that neither fall into the BH or escape to infinity.
+3) \emph{Trapped trajectories}, that neither fall into the BH nor escape to infinity.
 For example, a particle moving in an equatorial circular orbit.
 The existence and categorization of such trajectories have been explored in previous studies \citep{Liu2018,Sun2021,Zaharani2014,Kopacek2018,Aliev2002,Frolov2010}.
 In Subsec.~\ref{sec:Critical trajectory} we discuss another type of trapped trajectory which is of importance to the analysis of domains of accretion.

 The fact that the $b=0$ orbit is always absorbed, combined with the basic continuity of the solutions to the EOM with respect to the initial conditions, imply that in some neighborhood of $b=0$ all trajectories are falling.
 On the other hand, for large enough $b$ (with $\varepsilon$, $E$ and $\alpha$ remaining fixed), all trajectories are obviously escaping.
 We accordingly define $b_{1}$ as the maximal $b$ value up to which all trajectories are falling, and $b_{2}$ as the minimal $b$ value beyond which all trajectories are escaping.
 In the range $b_{1}<b<b_{2}$ trajectories can either fall, escape, or be trapped.
-Due to its nature, further explained in Sec.~\ref{chap:Discussion}, we refer to this intermediate range as the \emph{fractal domain}.
+We further discuss this complex behaviour (with specific regard to the fractal domain of falling orbits) in Sec.~\ref{chap:Discussion}.